 Beaches are great spots for a bit of kite flying, as well as a host of other enjoyable activities!
 We are not blessed in abundance with coastline in County Meath, but what we lack in quantity we make up for in quality.

-Do you have a favourite outdoor place to go with the kids in Meath?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Meath to go with the kids?
+Tell us in the comments below.